Pshy0/pshy_merge/README.md

 For v0.6:
 - Fixes:
+  - [ ] Pshy version not displayed when submodule.
   - [ ] Antimacro can be highly improved.
   - [ ] Make `!rejoin` better simulate a rejoin.
   - [ ] Make keystats report weird things (cf win without keys).